Bribers, Bribers on The Chain, Is Resisting All in Vain? Trustless Consensus Manipulation Through Bribing Contracts: Bribee Incentives: ``Is Resisting All in Vain?''

 \paragraph{Targeted Defenses. }These defenses are specific consensus upgrades that would mitigate individual attacks by making them technically infeasible.

-\begin{description} \item[Single-Slot Finality] To protect safety, a proposal for single-slot finality~\cite{d2023simple} would finalize blocks almost immediately after they are proposed.
-This would prevent the reorganizations enabled by the $\mathsf{PayToAttest}$ attack. \item[Unbiasable Randomness] To protect fairness, the deployment of a cryptographically secure and unbiasable randomness beacon would directly mitigate the $\mathsf{PayToBias}$ attack by removing the beacon manipulator's ability to influence proposer selection. \item[Time-locked Stake Retrieval] To protect liveness, the protocol could enforce a significantly extended withdrawal period for an exiting validator's stake.
+\begin{description} \item[Faster Finality] To enhance safety, new consensus protocols aim to achieve faster finality, \eg three slots~\cite{d20243}, making long-range attacks impossible.
+However, not even these can prevent (ex-post) reorgs on the shorter, unfinalized head of the blockchain enabled by $\mathsf{PayToAttest}$. \item[Unbiasable Randomness] To protect fairness, the deployment of a cryptographically secure and unbiasable randomness beacon would directly mitigate the $\mathsf{PayToBias}$ attack by removing the beacon manipulator's ability to influence proposer selection. \item[Time-locked Stake Retrieval] To protect liveness, the protocol could enforce a significantly extended withdrawal period for an exiting validator's stake.
 The long delay imposes a direct economic cost due to the time value of money, increasing the opportunity cost of exiting and making the $\mathsf{PayToExit}$ attack financially impractical. \end{description}